sylhare/sylhare.github.io/_posts/2023/2023-03-17-Type-inference.md

 Depending on the language, there's no black and white answer, regarding type inference.
 It's a feature that do remove some redundancy and clutter in the code.
-However, there are some opposite views regarding those benefits, such as [Austin Henley][12] who argue the opposite and vouch for explicitness.
+However, there are some opposite views regarding those benefits, such as Austin Henley who argue the opposite and vouch for [explicitness][12].
 However, I have to admit that without the IDE while reviewing PR on GitHub it can be harder to get the inferred type.
 I hope that at least to a degree when can agree that on a poor quality piece of code, type inference or not, fixing the design, the bad naming, bad whatever is the main factor to reduce cognitive load.